On the genera of certain integral lattices in ternary quadratic spaces: Abstract

 \section{Abstract}

-This paper treats certain integral lattices with respect to ternary quadratic forms, which are obtained from given element and maximal lattice in a quaternary quadratic space in a natural way.
-Such a lattice can be described by means of an order associated with the lattice in the even Clifford algebra.
-This provides a correspondence between the genera of these lattice and order.
+This paper treats certain integral lattices with respect to ternary quadratic forms, which are obtained from the data of a non-zero element and a maximal lattice in a quaternary quadratic space.
+Such a lattice can be described by means of an order associated with the lattice in the even Clifford algebra of the ternary form.
+This provides a correspondence between the genus of the lattice and that of the order.